ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 The WebCheckers webapp uses a Java-based web server.
 The Spark web micro framework and the Freemarker template engine are utilized to handle HTTP requests and generate HTML responses.
 The architecture of the project is formed in the Tiers and Layers pattern, and consists of UI, Application, and Model tiers.
 The User of the webapp interacts with the UI tier, which in turn interacts with the Application and Model tiers.
 The Application tier contains the logic that controls the application flow, while the Model tier contains business logic and data associated with the application.

 ![Architectural Model](https://lh3.googleusercontent.com/-B8mAliA3WZg/WiWNnLxW-iI/AAAAAAAAAFE/vxFoCe1B-SEGoOSvIGikZ3AA1IDOlN3AgCLcBGAs/s0/Arch+model+New+-+Page+1.png "Architectural model")
 *Fig 2.
-Diagram of the WebCheckers architectural structure with examples of each component*
+Diagram of the WebCheckers architectural structure with examples of where components fit*

 ### Overview of the User Interface